-Confessions of a PAC Eligible: Trends Observed and Lessons Learned to Help You Master PAC Outreach
+Confessions of a PAC Eligible: Trends Observed & Lessons Learned to Help You Master PAC Outreach

 Emily Cerling and Kristen Tyagi, DDC Senior Engagement Strategists

 Here’s a scenario we’ve seen, based on employee PAC survey findings and employee feedback, across a range of industries, in companies both large and small.